rpatil524/Community-Notebooks/HTAN/Explore_HTAN_Clinical_Biospecimen_Assay_Metadata.md

 ```
 Number of unique biospecimens : 4789, from 1228 participants.
 Of these,  2280 list an HTAN Participant ID as Parent ID.

-Let's take a look at the various storage methods used for HTAN biospecimens
+As an example, let's take a look at the various storage methods used for HTAN biospecimens

 ## Storage Methods